getCUJO/QoOID/draft-ietf-ippm-qoo.md

 This document defines a minimum viable framework, and often trades precision for simplicity to facilitate adoption and usability in many different contexts, such as active testing from applications and monitoring from network equipment.
-To counter the loss of precision, it is necessary to combine measurement results with a description of the measurement approach to enable assessing the degree of precision-loss.
+Assessing the corresponding loss of precision is important and requires combining measurement results with a description of the measurement approach; {{sampling_requirements}} provides corresponding guidelines.

 Note that this document focuses specifically on the general framework of using quality-focused network performance requirements and corresponding network performance measurements to calculate QoO network quality scores.
 How applications define and share their network performance requirements, which format is used to publish such requirement information, how operators retrieve such data from applications or services, how the precision of the resulting QoO scores is assessed, and what levels of precision are considered acceptable is out of the scope of this document.